 Creating Instagram Stories can be a fun activity with a lot of benefits for your law firm’s social media strategy.
 You can share as much as you want throughout the day — with as much creativity as you want.
 Remember, the same frequency recommendations do not apply to Instagram newsfeed posts.

-When you post a photo or video to your story, a colorful ring will appear around your profile picture, and people can tap it to see your story.
+When you post a photo or video to your story, a colorful ring will appear around your profile picture that people can tap to see your story.
 Photos and videos from your story don’t appear on your profile grid.
-It also appears at the top of your feed.
+Stories also appear at the top of your feed.
 Your profile picture will appear in a row at the top of your followers’ Feeds, and they can tap it to see your story.

 Below we’ve highlighted five different formats of Instagram Stories that work well for law firms.

 Stories’ sequential format makes them perfect for step-by-step, how-to style content that’s an engaging alternative to a traditional video or blog post.
 You can include CTAs such as encouraging your audience to download an eBook or checklist/ guide that goes into further detail.
 Our suggestion is to include the link in your bio, for example: “Link to Full Guide in Bio” or directly on the post by using the link sticker.

 Related: Advanced Social Media Strategies for Law Firms eBook

 Encourage your followers, employees, or clients to share Stories on their own accounts and tag your law firm in them.
 This way, your firm can repost the content for your own followers to see.

 Consider putting the human side of your firm on display.
 Firms can post candid, unedited, or in-the-moment photos to your firm’s Instagram Story.
 For example, post photos and videos of company events, holiday parties, community service, and other moments that capture the culture of the firm.